TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

     load_tests(loader, standard_tests, pattern)

-where *pattern* is passed straight through from ``loadTestsFromModule``.
+where *pattern* is passed straight through kutoka ``loadTestsFromModule``.
 It defaults to ``None``.

 It should return a :class:`TestSuite`.

 *loader* is the instance of :class:`TestLoader` doing the loading.
-*standard_tests* are the tests that would be loaded by default from the module.
-It is common for test modules to only want to add or remove tests from the standard set of tests.
+*standard_tests* are the tests that would be loaded by default kutoka the module.
+It is common for test modules to only want to add or remove tests kutoka the standard set of tests.
 The third argument is used when loading packages as part of test discovery.

-A typical ``load_tests`` function that loads tests from a specific set of :class:`TestCase` classes may look like::
+A typical ``load_tests`` function that loads tests kutoka a specific set of :class:`TestCase` classes may look like::

     test_cases = (TestCase1, TestCase2, TestCase3)

     def load_tests(loader, tests, pattern):
         suite = TestSuite()
-        for test_class in test_cases:
+        for test_kundi in test_cases:
             tests = loader.loadTestsFromTestCase(test_class)
             suite.addTests(tests)
         return suite

-If discovery is started in a directory containing a package, either from the command line or by calling :meth:`TestLoader.discover`, then the package :file:`__init__.py` will be checked for ``load_tests``.
+If discovery is started in a directory containing a package, either kutoka the command line or by calling :meth:`TestLoader.discover`, then the package :file:`__init__.py` will be checked for ``load_tests``.
 If that function does not exist, discovery will recurse into the package as though it were just